qgis/qwc2/README.md

 ### Map

-The map is configured in `config.json`.
+The map and initial background layers are configured in `config.json`.

 ### Themes